 Research has found that those who suffered from depression were more likely to show a low level of peripheral blood zinc.
 And this study found that zinc deficiency can influence mood leading to depression-like symptoms and that zinc supplementation may also enhance the treatment of depression as well as to have anti-depressant effects by itself, (Mlyniec, K. 2015).

-Is involved in many biochemical processes in the body affecting various systems including the brain.
+Magnesium is involved in over 300 biochemical processes in the body affecting various systems including the brain.

-And according to this article, magnesium influences several neural transmission pathways associated with the development of depression, leading to personality changes such as delirium, apathy, depression, agitation, confusion.
+And according to this article, magnesium influences several neural transmission pathways associated with the development of depression leading to personality changes such as delirium, apathy, depression, agitation, and confusion.
 Furthermore, the article states that magnesium also improves the efficacy of conventional antidepression medications.

 According to a 2010 study published in Pub Med, low calcium and low magnesium levels were associated with depressive mood and its progression.

-There are many foods rich in magnesium including and these include:
+There are many foods rich in magnesium including the following:

 It is amazing to think that your gut can have an influence on your brain.
 Well, research shows it does.
 Apparently, according to this study, the bacteria in your gut does some signaling stuff to your brain.